Friday 10 June 2022

 Dentists spoke about their frustration that promised reforms to the "broken" and discredited dental contract since 2008 have never been delivered and are driving dentists away from the NHS.

 There is an existential crisis in dentistry, the chair of the BDA's General Dental Practice Committee, Shawn Charlwood, warned in his address.
 "I told Jeremy Hunt and his Health Select committee colleagues that I feared a slow death for this service" he said.
-"We've lost some 3000 NHS dentists since lockdown – the direct result of the choices made by government."
+"We've lost thousands of NHS dentists since lockdown – the direct result of the choices made by government."

 Northern Ireland: IPC changes effective now